 Phase 1: Great seedling survival and growth after 3 growing seasons (planted in December 2015).
 Overall 293 out of 480 individuals survived (61%).
 Seedlings grew better in fenced plots compared to non-fenced plots.
 Removing competing vegetation helped increase growth even more for seedlings in the fenced plots.
 SEE PUBLICATION.

 Phase 2: Again, great seedling survival and growth after 2 growing seasons (planted in February 2017).
 Overall 604 out of 800 individuals survived (75.5%).
 Greater survival in clearcut (81.5%) and heavy thin (81%) than no thin (65.5%).
 Light thin intermediate (73%).
 Seedlings grew better with more sunlight, therefore seedlings in clearcut plots had greatest growth, followed by heavy thin, light thin, and lastly no thin plots.
 Vegetation control increased growth in clearcut and heavy thin plots whereas vegetation control did not increase growth in light thin or no thin plots.
 SEE PUBLICATION.

 Phase 3: Established February 2017, 40 total research saplings planted (2-year-old gallon container), 100% survival.
 There was substantial growth after 2 growing seasons (planted in February 2017).
 On average, 22 cm of height growth, 9 mm of diameter growth.

 Phase 4: Established November 2018.
 150 total research seedlings planted (another 150 seedlings planted at Harris Neck as a replicate) looking at alternatives to fencing.
 The seedlings either have tube, mesh, or no shelter to protect them from deer browse.
 Additionally, seedlings either received fertilizer to help with growth or did not. (data collection will be conducted in the fall of 2019).

-More data will be collected in the fall of 2019.
+More data will be collected in the coming months.